iWinston/typeorm-plus/docs/connection-options.md

 * `multipleStatements` - Allow multiple mysql statements per query.
 Be careful with this, it could increase the scope of SQL injection attacks.
 (Default: `false`)

+* `legacySpatialSupport` - Use spatial functions like GeomFromText and AsText which are removed in MySQL 8.
+(Default: true)

 * `flags` - List of connection flags to use other than the default ones.
 It is also possible to blacklist default ones.
  For more information, check [Connection Flags](https://github.com/mysqljs/mysql#connection-flags).